Working Papers

 Abstract.
 We propose a distributional framework for eliciting risk preferences that treats an individual's attitude towards risk as a complete probability distribution rather than a point estimate.
 By parameterizing preferences with the flexible beta family, our approach encompasses the entire spectrum from extreme risk aversion to risk neutrality and even risk-seeking behavior, while simultaneously allowing for heterogeneous stability of those attitudes across contexts.
 Our agent-based simulations show that (i) the true underlying preference distribution is recoverable with negligible bias, and (ii) the precision of recovery is a systematic function of the elicitation design richness, providing clear guidance for experimental design.
 Benchmarking on the comprehensive laboratory dataset of Holzmeister & Schmidt (2021) confirms two central results: (1) the out-of-sample predictive accuracy is at least on par with the canonical point estimation methods, and (2) our method delivers a second, policy-relevant moment, the subject-specific variance of risk taking, without sacrificing parsimony.

-A Two-Ball Ellsberg Paradox [New Update]
+Two-Ball Ellsberg Paradox [New Update]

 with S. Lazarus